CursorvsTabnine

 💡 Analysis

 I've noticed that Speed vs quality trade-off, which I noticed during testing.
-Cursor is built for general use, Tabnine excels at general use.
+Cursor is built for An AI-first code editor forked from VS Code, with AI woven into every part of the workflow., Tabnine excels at An AI code assistant focused on privacy-first deployments and enterprise security..

 ⚖️ Verdict